Bort-Millipede/PS2Linux_BrainDump/README.md

     * [Booting PS2 Linux From PSBBN (Without PS2 Linux DVD)](Broadband&#32;Navigator/Tips&#32;and&#32;Tricks/Booting&#32;PS2&#32;Linux&#32;From&#32;PSBBN)
   * [Full Installed Packages Comparison](Broadband&#32;Navigator/Installed&#32;Packages)

-## Precompiled Binaries
+## Precompiled Binaries and Kernels

-While the documentation provided in [Installing Software on PS2 Linux](Software&#32;Installation) SHOULD be detailed enough to allow readers to build their own binaries, precompiled binaries built by the author are available in [Releases](https://github.com/Bort-Millipede/PS2Linux_BrainDump/releases).
-Consult individual package pages for installation and usage instructions.
+While the documentation provided in [Installing Software on PS2 Linux](Software&#32;Installation) SHOULD be detailed enough to allow readers to build their own binaries and kernels, precompiled binaries and kernels built by the author are available in [Releases](https://github.com/Bort-Millipede/PS2Linux_BrainDump/releases).
+Consult individual package and kernel pages for installation and usage instructions.

 ## Demonstration Videos